To the Members

-Pursuant to the provisions of Sections 139(1) and 141 of the Act the Company hasreceived Certificate from B S R & Co.
-LLP certifying that their appointment would beas per the conditions prescribed by the said Sections.
+Pursuant to the provisions of Section 141 of the Act the Company hasreceived a certificate from B S R & Co.
+LLP certifying that their appointment is incompliance with the conditions prescribed by the said Section.

 Annual Secretarial Compliance Report

 In compliance with Regulation 24A(2) of the Listing Regulations theBoard of Directors at its meeting held on May 12 2021 appointed Ms. Neena Bhatiapractising company secretary (FCS No. 9492 CP.
 No. 2661) for issuing Annual SecretarialCompliance Report for the year ended March 31 2022.

 The Report presented at the Board Meeting held on May 18 2022confirmed that the Company has maintained proper records as stipulated under various Rulesand Regulations and that no action has been taken against the Company or its materialsubsidiaries or promoters/directors by SEBI/BSE/ NSE.
 The Company disseminated the Reporton the websites of BSE and NSE within the prescribed time.

 The Company complies with Secretarial Standards on Board Meetings(SS-1) and General Meetings (SS-2) (including amendments thereto) issued by the Instituteof Company Secretaries of India.

 Pursuant to provisions of Sections 92(3) and 134(3)(a) of the Act theAnnual Return of the Company for the year ended March 31 2022 has been hosted on theCompany's website www.lupin.com and web link for the same ishttps^www.lupin.com/investors/ reports-filings/.